We're building infrastructure to help engineering teams understand and manage their licensing dependencies and security vulnerabilities.

 Integrating with customer environments is complex.
 Most engineers don't have a deep understanding of their tools, and build complexity is often compounded by years of legacy build tool modifications, bespoke build processes, and third-party tool plugins.
 Our analysis software needs to be smart enough to automatically integrate with a large variety of environments, but flexible enough to work with customer-specific quirks.

 We operate this software at scale with zero downtime.
 We live within our customers' CI and build pipelines.
-When we have a bug, their builds break.
+When we have a bug, the customers' builds break.
 Performance and reliability are critical for both our analysis software and its supporting infrastructure.
 This infrastructure must be easily deployed, operated, maintained, and debugged on both cloud and on-premises hardware.

 Our team is human.
 We recognize that even the best people make mistakes, and we deliberately foster a culture of psychological safety.
 We act in good faith, and we trust that our teammates act in good faith.
 We are open, transparent, and honest about all things.
 Internally, we talk openly about our financials, the state of our business, and our business and engineering decisions.
 We collaborate closely on hard engineering tasks.
 When we make mistakes or miss estimates, we own up to our actions and work together to become better engineers and teammates.
 We improve our team rather than blaming our team members.